 Broccoli cheese soup in bread bowl with soft drink

 Chili served in a bread bowl with soft drink

-Greek salad with soft drink and choice of cookie, fruit or chips
+Spinach salad with fresh berries, soft drink, and choice of cookie, fruit, or chips